BarryBouwer/VulneraWise/content/en/pricing/_index.md

     enable: true
     title: "<span>Plans</span>"
     subtitle: "Choose the Plan that Fits Your Needs"
-    details: "In today’s landscape of rapidly evolving cyber threats, managing vulnerabilities is more challenging than ever.
-Traditional methods often overwhelm security teams with noise, lacking the precision and transparency needed to take decisive action.
-VulneraWise changes that by combining real-time exploit intelligence with tailored vulnerability prioritization, empowering security teams to focus on what matters most, the actively exploited vulnerabilities that pose the greatest risk to your unique environment. </br>
+    details: "Managing vulnerabilities today is more challenging than ever before.
+Traditional methods often overwhelm security teams with noise, preventing decisive action.
+VulneraWise changes that by combining real-time exploit intelligence with tailored vulnerability prioritization.
+This cuts through the noise, empowering security teams to focus on what matters most, the actively exploited vulnerabilities that pose the greatest risk to your unique environment. </br>
 <br>
-    At VulneraWise, we offer flexible plans designed to meet the needs of organizations of all sizes.
-Whether you’re exploring comprehensive vulnerability insights for the first time or require a fully customizable, enterprise-level solution, our subscriptions ensure you stay secure with efficiency, confidence, and clarity."
+    At VulneraWise, we empower organizations of all sizes with the insights they need to take control of their security posture.
+Our tools improve efficiency while providing the clarity you need to confidently secure your digital assets.
+Whether you’re new to vulnerability management or need a fully customizable, enterprise-level solution that integrates into your current security stack, our flexible plans are ready to work for you."

 ########### Tabs Section ###########
 tabs: